Morton Deyo: Caribbean service

-Early assignments at sea placed Morton Deyo in the Caribbean.
+Early assignments at sea placed Deyo in the Caribbean.

-Morton Deyo was aboard the battleship USS Virginia about the time she participated in coaling-at-sea operations.
-In the years of his service aboard Virginia, she would take station off Tampico and Vera Cruz, Mexico.
+He was aboard the battleship USS Virginia about the time she participated in coaling-at-sea operations.
+In the years of his service aboard Virginia, she took station off Tampico and Vera Cruz, Mexico.
 Deyo next served aboard the destroyer USS Duncan.
 In a tour cut short by decommissioning in 1914, Duncan went to the Caribbean for training, target practice and exercises.
 In 1914 and 1915, Deyo served aboard the armored cruiser USS Washington under Captain Edward W. Eberle, commanding.
 The ship was stationed off of Santo Domingo, Dominican Republic, for diplomatic service; Vera Cruz, Mexico; Cap Haitien, Haiti; and returned to Puerto Plata, Dominican Republic, when a crisis recurred there.
 Deyo's last tour in the Caribbean before marriage and World War I was aboard the destroyer USS Jenkins.
 She sailed to Tampico, Mexico and later supported the U.S. occupation of Vera Cruz.
 Jenkins was assigned patrol operations to search for possible German U-boats.
 Deyo married Maria Ten Eyck Decatur Mayo in 1916.